St. Francis raid: Background

-Amherst sent a second party, consisting of two officers from the 17th Regiment and a handful of Stockbridge Indians, on a route from the northern end of Lake Champlain toward Quebec via the primarily Abenaki village of St. Francis.
-In addition to dispatches for Wolfe, this party, led by Captain Quinton Kennedy, had, as a sort of cover for their movements, instructions to make offers of friendship to the Abenakis in exchange for their non-participation in the hostilities between the British and French.
+Amherst sent a second party, consisting of two officers from the 17th Regiment and a handful of Stockbridge Indians on a route from the northern end of Lake Champlain toward Quebec via the primarily Abenaki village of St. Francis.
+In addition to dispatches for Wolfe, this party, led by Captain Quinton Kennedy, had as a sort of cover for their movements instructions to make offers of friendship to the Abenakis in exchange for their non-participation in the hostilities between the British and French.
 They carried a belt of wampum as part of this offer.

 The village of St. Francis, which was regarded by many as an Abenaki village, was in fact inhabited by a diverse community.
-In addition to the Abenakis who arrived after Father Rale's War, members of other tribes that had been driven from New England in earlier conflicts lived there, as did white settlers that had either by choice or by capture adopted native ways.
+In addition to the Abenakis who arrived after Father Rale's War, members of other tribes that had been driven from New England in earlier conflicts lived there, as did white settlers who had either by choice or by capture adopted native ways.
 The village consisted of what were then typical European-style homes centered around a church.
 It had a reputation among American colonists to the south as the launching point for raids into communities as far south as Massachusetts.
 Robert Rogers was a teenager in New Hampshire at the time of one such raid in 1746.